marplemr/oren.github.io/blog/micro.md

 [Micro](https://github.com/micro/micro) is a set of utilities and libraries that makes it easier to write and manage microservices.
 It was written and maintained by [Asim Aslam](https://twitter.com/chuhnk), a developer from London who is getting help from an enthusiastic community.

-A service can be written in any language but it's easier to write it in Go (until ports of Micro will be available in other languages).
-The services can communicate by passing JSON but [protobuf](https://github.com/google/protobuf) encoding can be more efficient (speed and memory).
-Also by default the messages are sent over HTTP but a message broker (RabbitMQ, Kafka, NSQ, etc) will be more performant.
-We use [NATS](https://nats.io) since it's very simple and fast.
+A microservice written for micro can be written in any language but it's easier to write it in Go (until ports of Micro will be available in other languages).
+For non-Go microservices, there exists the sidecar (an HTTP proxy into the microservice) to handle this situation.
+Microservices often typically communicate with JSON but micro uses protobuf encoding by default.
+Protobufs offer solid serialization capabilities, static types, and can be used to also declare the API of a specific microservice.
+By default the messages are sent over HTTP but a message broker (RabbitMQ, Kafka, NSQ, etc) can allow improvements on top of this such as persistence, scalability or reliability.
+In this case we use [NATS](https://nats.io) since it's very simple, fast and lean.
+It also has enough functionality to act as transport, broker and registry (the latter due to its broadcast queries).
+More information can be found at [Asim's blogpost](https://blog.micro.mu/2016/04/11/micro-on-nats.html).

-[Johnn Guyen](https://github.com/nii236), an Australian developer, uses Micro to collect and visualize financial instruments (Bitcoin and foreign exchange).
-I asked him to demo his setup and we recorded it in a 30 minutes video:
+[John Nguyen](https://github.com/nii236), an Australian developer, uses Micro to collect and visualize financial instruments (Bitcoin and foreign exchange).
+I asked him to demo his setup and we recorded it in a 30 minute video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/b_Ivq2GYlI4" frameborder="0" allowfullscreen></iframe>